fibricheck/javascript-sdk/README.md

-# FibriCheck JavaScript SDK
+# Getting started

-This package serves as a JavaScript wrapper around all [Fibricheck](https://www.fibricheck.com/) cloud services.
+This package serves as a JavaScript wrapper around all [FibriCheck](https://www.fibricheck.com/) cloud services.

-## Getting started

 To get started with the FibriCheck SDK you'll need to install it, and then get credentials which will allow you to access the backend.